peterruiter/d365-conversation-diagnostics/docs/post-import-setup.md

 | Query failed (404) | wrong App ID — you likely used the instrumentation key or resource id |
 | environment variable … is not set | variable missing or value not saved |

-## 8. Build the two custom pages
+## 8. Build the two custom pages — check first

-Custom pages cannot be authored as code, so this is manual once.
-After step 13 they ship in the solution.
+**Shipped in the solution.** Both pages import with it.
+Open the solution and look for two pages under Apps.
+If they are there, skip to step 9.

+Missing?
+Build them:

 **Routing Overview page**

 1. Solutions → your solution → **New → App → Page** (custom page).
 2. Insert → **Get more components** → **Code** tab → import **RoutingOverview**.
 3. Drag it onto the page, set width and height to fill the screen.
-4. Save.
-Name it `Routing Overview`.
-Publish.
+4. Save and publish.

 **Conversation Analyzer page**

 Same steps with the **ConversationAnalyzer** control.
-Name it whatever reads well — `Conversation Analyzer` is fine.
+Name it whatever reads well.

-This page is optional.
-The Routing Overview explains routing inline via its **Explain this routing** button, so you only need a standalone analyzer page if you want a full-screen view or a site map entry for it.
+> You cannot choose the logical name.
+Power Apps derives it from the display name, prefixes it with your publisher prefix and appends a random suffix, so a page called `Conversation Analyzer` becomes something like `pwr_pwrconversationanalyzerpage_d9f1c`.
+Nothing depends on that name any more — the Routing Overview explains routing in place rather than linking out — but it is worth knowing when you go looking for a page in a list.

 ## 9. Surface the pages in your apps